The Two RV Gypsies: Full-Time RVers

 big waves on Lake Michigan

-Along the way they met mostly young people, and when the two RV Gypsies told them how many more dunes they had to climb to reach the lake, most of the people turned around and didn't continue their journey.
+Along the way they met mostly young people, and when the two RV Gypsies told them how many more dunes they had to climb to reach the lake, most of the people turned around and did not continue their journey.

-Karen was going to roll down the last sand hill like she had done in the past, but there were too many people at the bottom of the hill.
+Karen Duquette thought about rolling down the last sand hill like she had done at other places in the past.
+But there were too many people at the bottom of the hill.
 A tour bus had arrived and the tour bus people were just walking all around the bottom of the hill.
 So Karen had to walk down the last sand hill like everyone else.
 This was the only sand dune hill that anyone could roll down, because it was the only wide one.
-Karen knew from past experience that a person doesn't roll down a sand dune in a straight path.
+Karen knew from past experience that a person does not roll down a sand dune in a straight path.
 The two RV Gypsies were mighty hungry because their lunch was in the car all of this time.
 This was definitely an adventure to remember.

 look below